 Reindexing data speeds up processing, and reduces the time the customer has to wait.
-For example, if you change the price of an item from $4.99 to $3.99, Magento reindexes the data to show the price change in the store.
-Without indexing, Magento would have to calculate the price of every product on the fly—taking into account shopping cart price rules, bundle pricing, discounts, tier pricing, and so on.
+For example, if you change the price of an item from $4.99 to $3.99, Commerce reindexes the data to show the price change in the store.
+Without indexing, Commerce would have to calculate the price of every product on the fly—taking into account shopping cart price rules, bundle pricing, discounts, tier pricing, and so on.
 Loading the price for a product might take longer than the customer is willing to wait.

 The indexers can be set to either update on save or on schedule.
 All indexes can use either option, except Customer Grid which only supports on save.
-When indexing on save, Magento starts a reindex on save actions.
+When indexing on save, Commerce starts a reindex on save actions.
 The Index Management page will update and flush the reindex message within a minute or two.
 When reindexing on a schedule, a reindex runs according to a schedule as a cron job.
 A system message appears if a cron job is not available to update any indexers that become invalid.
 Your store remains accessible during reindex processes.

 - Index Management has a slightly different presentation for flat product catalogs.

 - To avoid problems when multiple Admin users update objects that trigger automatic reindexing, we recommend that you set all indexers to run on schedule as cron jobs.
 Otherwise, every time an object is saved, any objects with interdependencies might cause a deadlock.
 Symptoms of a deadlock include high CPU usage and MySQL errors.
 As a best practice, we recommend that you use scheduled indexing.

 - By default, admin actions, such as reindexing, are logged by the system and can be viewed in the Action Logs Report.
 Action logging can be configured in the Admin Actions Logging in your store’s advanced admin settings.